Guides

 No credit card required

-Regex for Indian Phone Number Validation
+How to Implement Indian Phone Number Validation in Regex

 Strict 10-Digit Mobile Series Only

-re.fullmatch(r'^[6-9]\d{9}$', s) is not None
+re.fullmatch(r'^[6-9]\d{9}$', s) is not None.

 Optional National or International Prefix